liwei-cn/GitBook-RoboCalc/framework-usage.md

 };
 ```

-The constructor instantiates each of the interfaces, and the functions`Sensors()`and`Actuators()`execute the respective functions of each of the interfaces.
+The constructor instantiates each of the interfaces, and the functions`Sense()`and`Actuate()`execute the respective functions of each of the interfaces.

 ## Controller {#controller}